openshift/enhancements/enhancements/api-review/custom-tags-aws.md

 On upgrade:

 - The new status field won't be populated since it is only populated by the installer and that can't have happened if the cluster was installed from a prior version.
 Components that consume the new field should take no action since they will see no additional tags.
-- The `experimentalPropagateUserTags` field will be deprecated in the GA release version to support updates to existing usages in scripts or configs and will be removed in the version after the GA release version.

 On downgrade: